ygbkm/clash-rules-iran/README.md

 Clash rules are available in `text` and `yaml` formats.

-the `text` format is preferred as it's smaller and faster to process.
+The `text` format is preferred as it's smaller and faster to process.

-the `text` format is supported in:
+The `text` format is supported in:

 - Mihomo (formerly Clash.Meta) 1.14.4+
 - Clash Premium 1.15.0+